nikhil-yadav999/pet-shop-dbms-project-/README.md

 Thank you  :smiley:
 //i have written below this--
-one file is excludefd from this on purpose
+one file is excluded from this on purpose